-Trinity College expects to appoint a Chaplain to take up appointment no later than 1 September 2014.
-The Chaplain, who should be in Anglican orders, will play an important part in the conduct of worship in the College Chapel, and in the life of the College in general, particularly in pastoral care.
-He or she will work closely with the Dean of Chapel (Michael Banner), the Director of Music (Stephen Layton), the Head of the Chapel and Music Office (Paul Nicholson) and with the other Chaplain (Paul Dominiak).
+Following the appointment of The Revd Paul Dominiak as Dean of Jesus College Cambridge, Trinity College expects to appoint an Anglican priest as Chaplain for a period of four years, to take up appointment no later than 1 September 2015.

+Trinity's two Chaplains play an important part in the conduct of worship in the College Chapel and are also central to the life of the College in general, particularly in the pastoral care of students, Fellows and staff.
+Though they work closely with the Dean of Chapel and the Director of Music, the role requires and allows flexibility for independent initiative and individual responsibility.

-The work of the Chaplains is especially demanding in term time when there are many evening commitments, as the Chaplains take the initiative in developing a programme of activities to engage students, Fellows and staff.
+The work of the Chaplains is especially demanding in term time when there are many evening commitments.
+The Chaplains take the initiative in developing a programme of activities to engage students, Fellows and staff.
 Vacation activities are also important, including Choir tours, weddings and activities such as the annual summer scheme in Camberwell.
 Within the role there is the freedom for Chaplains to develop areas of activity that are of particular interest to them.

-Candidates for the Chaplaincy should have at least two years' experience in parish or other ministry.
-The post has normally been held by those who are quite recently ordained and has been held by male and female clergy.
+Candidates for the Chaplaincy should normally have at least two years' experience in parish or other ministry.
+The post has been held by male and female clergy and is typically held by those who are quite recently ordained.
 The successful candidate will be encouraged to seek further training and development of ministry during the period of appointment, in consultation with the Dean of Chapel.
+In particular, the College would welcome applications from those with experience of pastoral counselling or who are willing to develop their skills and competencies in this area.
+In addition, the College will be happy to explore an association with a parish church in Cambridge, to enable the Chaplain to maintain a link with church life outside the College.